EQuincerot/docker-fullstack/README.md

 # Content

+- Front: a nginx server to
+  - serve frontend assets
+  - forward requests to the backend
+- Back: a Postgrest backend
+- Data: a PostgreSQL server

+# Structure

     ├── db
-    │   ├── data             # All database data (need root rights) │   ├── init             # Put SQL scripts to be run on the first DB startup │   └── runtime          # Add migrations here, see below how to run them ├── docker-compose.yml   # Structure the whole application ├── nginx
+    │   ├── data             # Database data (need root rights to see files) │   ├── init             # Custom scripts to be run on the 1st DB startup │   └── runtime          # Custom migrations
+    ├── docker-compose.yml   # Structure the whole application
+    ├── nginx
     │   ├── certs            # SSL certificates for localhost